Is celiac disease holding you back?

 You will receive one injection of TEV-53408 or placebo.

-You will eat a snack that contains 3g of gluten every day for 14 weeks.
-If you are unable to complete the gluten challenge, you can speak to the study doctor and stop eating the snacks for the remainder of the study.
+You will consume 3g of gluten every day for 6 weeks.
+If you are unable to complete the gluten challenge, you can speak to the study doctor and stop consuming the gluten for the remainder of the study.

-You will be periodically assessed for study treatment effects and changes in your symptoms.
+You will have an endoscopy and be monitored for study treatment effects and changes in your symptoms.

 FAQs